saskia1001/sentiment_analysis_tweets/README.md

 Therefore, a data pipeline using Docker-Compose was build to connect the tweet collection, the ETL job, the Slack Bot that posts the sentiments and the necessary databases.\

 ## Project Setup
 To run the data pipeline in one go, a multi-container Docker application with five Docker containers was set up.
+* Container 1: Tweet collector app responsible for the collection and storage of the tweets in a database.
+* Container 2: MongoDB database where the collected tweets are stored.
-The tweet collector app is responsible for the collection and storage of the tweets in the second container which consists of a MongoDB database.
-The third container runs the ETL job app, which extracts data from one or more data sources, transforms the data by sentiment analysis and loads it into another data storage, a Postgres database (the fourth container).
-The Slack Bot posting the best and worst sentiments to a Slack channel is run in the fifth container.
+* Container 3: ETL job app, which extracts data from one or more data sources, transforms the data by sentiment analysis and loads it into another data storage.
+* Container 4: Postgres database to store tweets with sentiment.
+* Container 5: The Slack Bot posting tweets with the best and worst sentiments to a Slack channel is run in the fifth container.

 ## Requirements
 * Docker: Install [Docker](https://docs.docker.com/).
 To get you started, this [Turorial](https://www.youtube.com/watch?v=YFl2mCHdv24&t=3s&ab_channel=JakeWright) by Jake Wright might help you.